zendesk/select_an_address/README.md

 ## App location:

-* Ticket sidebar (THIS IS A NO TEMPLATE APP - IT WILL NOT SHOW ANYWHERE)
+* Ticket sidebar

 ## Features:

-* Create tickets for different brands
+* Create tickets with different branded email addresses
+* Update tickets with different branded email addresses
 * Pull information from a custom field
+* Pull information from the Group value of the ticket
 * No Template App

 ## Set-up/installation instructions: